harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ### External linkage
 - Names with **external linkage** are visible across multiple translation units.
 They can be accessed from other source files.
 - Non-constant global variables (without `static` keyword) have external linkage.
+- `extern` keyword can be used to m
+- Global variables with external linkage are sometimes called **external variables**.
+-